bufbuild-ru/docs/docs/protovalidate/schemas/predefined-rules/index.md

 ## Example case

 It's normal for a large schema to reuse the same maximum lengths for strings, such as 50, 100, and 250.
-Such fields are often either required or optional.Consequently, Protobuf messages begin to repeat their Protovalidate rules:
+Such fields are often either required or optional.

+Consequently, Protobuf messages begin to repeat their Protovalidate rules:

 ::: info Repeated groups of standard rules